Tamas-Gavlider/The-Hunger-Gamers/README.md

    * The background images were not converted to webp format.
 Due to the image size the Lighthouse gave low performance score.
    * The source code contained too many unnecessary whitespace.
    * The mentor brought to my attention that the "Last Name" input is not required on the Events page.
 It is not required on purpose.
 User might have a long last name so skipping that field can save them time.
+  ### Known Bugs

+   * The background image on index html is fixed on mobile phones.
+It works fine in Chrome Developer Tool but not on physical phones.
+It was tested on Iphone 11 and Iphone 6.

-   ## W3C Validator
+  ### W3C Validator

    The W3C validator was used to validate the HTML on all pages of the website.
 It was also used to validate CSS in the style.css file.
 No errors were found, however there was a warning sign due to the imported google font.
   * [Index HTML](/docs/testing/validator/Index.html-%20validator.png)<br>